Research

 One of the greatest obstacles to studying suicidal behavior has been that although it is a leading cause of death, it occurs at a fairly low base-rate in the general population.
 As a result, very large samples of people are required to study suicidal behavior in a detailed way.
 Because virtually all prior studies have used small, selective samples (e.g., clinic patients)—mostly in Western countries— even the most basic characteristics of suicidal behavior have remained unknown.
 Understanding who is most at risk for suicide and how these behaviors develop is an essential first step in understanding the nature of this problem.

 To overcome this long-standing challenge, we are studying the prevalence, characteristics, and risk & protective factors for suicidal behaviors (i.e., suicidal thoughts, plans, and attempts) in the largest, most representative study of suicidal behaviors ever conducted.
-This research is being carried out as part of the WHO World Mental Health Survey Initiative - a series of nationally representative surveys conducted in 28 countries around the globe.
-Our primary questions include: What is the prevalence of suicidal behaviors around the world?
+As an example of this work, we have been working collaboratively with colleagues in the WHO World Mental Health Survey Initiative - a series of nationally representative surveys conducted in 28 countries around the globe.
+We similarly have been members of the large-scale Army STARRS study team.
+Our primary questions include: What is the prevalence of suicidal behaviors ?
 When do these behaviors typically begin?
 What factors increase the risk of suicidal behaviors?
 This study provides an unprecedented opportunity to learn about the nature of this leading cause of death.

 Sample publications: